 Dawn of the mergansers it was yesterday morning when Gord and I took to a marshy island off one of the Rideau lakes for a late season duck hunt.
-I had a little trouble getting up at 0300 that morning as I had a bad reaction to a co-worker’s homemade cheese cake the day before.
-The cake was very good, but she mentioned using eggs in making it.
+I had a little trouble getting up at 0300 that morning as I had an adverse reaction to a co-worker’s homemade cheesecake the day before.
+The cake was delicious, but she mentioned using eggs in making it.
 I am allergic to egg whites.
 I was reeling from nausea by the end of the day.
 After a few hours of sleep, I was feeling much better.
-I arrived at Gord’s house shortly after 0500 and we made our way in the dark to the spot he originally intended us to gun.
+I arrived at Gord’s house shortly after 0500, and we made our way in the dark to the spot he originally intended us to hunt.
 We found two other men there already, which surprised Gord.
 Undaunted, we moved to a secondary location, which proved to be quite a hotspot as the morning flight got underway.
 We put out thirty-six bluebill decoys, eight goldeneye decoys and three magnum mallard and black duck decoys.
 The boat blind was anchored at the edge of the marshy island, giving us a commanding view of the decoy spread.

 Before long, a lone ringbill came flying in, quartering over the decoys.
-I shot and killed him cleanly, though he went down in a steep glide.
-I was concerned he might be a cripple, so Gord and I set out promptly to retrieve him.
+I shot and killed the bird cleanly, though the ringbill went down in a steep glide.
+I was concerned the bird might be a cripple, so Gord and I set out promptly to retrieve him.
 We found him dead on the water to the right of the island.
 We made the retrieve and got back into position.
-I heard the familiar whistling sound of goldeneyes in flight, and spied a pair winging past, high and out of range.
+I heard the familiar whistling sound of goldeneyes in flight and spied a pair winging past, high and out of range.
 They landed on the water to the right of the boat blind, beyond range, but swam toward the goldeneye decoys we had put out.
 I watched as they made their way closer to the decoys, and when they were close enough that both Gord and I could make a jump shot safely, called the shot.
 I succeeded in missing cleanly with two shots.
 Gord dumped the bird he shot at cleanly.
-When we retrieved it, a very nice drake, it was in pristine condition.
+When we retrieved it, a very lovely drake, it was in pristine condition.
 We set it aside carefully to preserve it for the taxidermist.

 Posted by Geoffrey